nashville-software-school/server-side-dotnet-curriculum/book-3-sql-efcore/chapters/loncotes-basic-features.md

 Sometimes patrons move out of the county.
 Allow the librarians to deactivate a patron (another soft delete example!).

 ### Checkout a Material
 The librarians need to be able to checkout items for patrons.
 Add an endpoint to create a new Checkout for a material and patron.
-Automatically set the checkout date to `DateTime.Now`.
+Automatically set the checkout date to `DateTime.Today`.

 ### Return a Material
 The librarians need an endpoint to mark a checked out item as returned by item id.
-Add an endpoint expecting a checkout id, and update the checkout with a return date of `DateTime.Now`.
+Add an endpoint expecting a checkout id, and update the checkout with a return date of `DateTime.Today`.

 Up Next: [Get Available Materials](./loncotes-get-available-materials.md)